 Undelete APFS Data via Data Recovery Software

 Data recovery software offers users a reliable method of recovering lost and deleted files from APFS drives.
-In cases where the drive is an HDD or SSD drive with TRIM disabled, chances are good that you can successfully perform APFS data recovery.
+In cases where the drive is an HDD or SSD drive with TRIM disabled (unfortunately, TRIM can be disabled only on macOS Monterey and older), chances are good that you can successfully perform APFS data recovery.

 ⚠️